 ViaSat 1 [SSL]

-Space Systems/Loral, was selected in January 2008 to provide the ViaSat 1 high capacity broadband satellite for ViaSat Inc. ViaSat-1 is expected to be the world's highest capacity broadband satellite.
+Space Systems/Loral, was selected in January 2008 to provide the ViaSat 1 high capacity broadband satellite for ViaSat Inc. With a throughput of 140 Gbps, ViaSat-1 is expected to be the world's highest capacity broadband satellite.

 Loral also announced that it is investing in the Canadian coverage portion of the satellite in anticipation of Telesat Canada (which is 64 percent owned by Loral) utilizing the capacity for Canadian services.
 The satellite is planned for Telesat's 115 West longitude orbital slot and Telesat will also provide telemetry, tracking & control (TT&C) operations for the satellite.